-- Malware: an email containing a mailicious link or attachment, like a virus
+- Malware: an email containing a malicious link or attachment, like a virus

 - Phishing: an email attempting to trick a user into giving up personal information, passwords, or banking information

-- High Confidence Spam: an email that is blatant spam and could not be confused with a legitimate email
+- High Confidence Spam: an email that is blatant spam and cannot be confused with a legitimate email

 - Impersonation: an email disguising itself as being from a different user or domain

 - Spam: an email that is unsolicited and universally unwanted

 - Bulk Mail: an email that is legitimate, but is part of a mass marketing or advertising campaign

 Many of EOP's modules have their own specific allow/block list that are managed by SOM IS.